 Self-defense: A Sorry Excuse For Intended Violence

-When people are driven into a corner, the most primitive instincts start to resurface.
+When people are driven into a corner, the most primitive instincts and intended violence start to resurface.
 No matter how far we’ve gotten in terms of self-knowledge and technological development, we continue to bring with us one crucial necessity of life – the need for self-preservation.

 At least, that’s what one school of thought claims.